Low Income / Community Writing

 I hope I can help.

 I’m currently working on ways to raise funding which will enable me to offer all the options described in this website for free to emerging writers on limited means.
-Keep an eye on this section for announcements.

 I’m passionate about the power of collaborative writing as a form of activism, and as a way of creating lasting change in communities.